inspirer/textmapper/documentation.md

 When the generated parser encounters a syntax error, it starts discarding the parsing context from the stack until it finds a state in which the *error* terminal is accepted.
 This means that even if an error occurred in an expression, the stack is unwound up to the statement context in which the appropriate recovery rule is defined.
 The parser then creates a new error token, pushes it onto the stack, and continues parsing.

 It may happen that the next few tokens in the stream contribute to the error, so the parser remains in the recovery mode until three consecutive input tokens have been successfully shifted.
 No new syntax errors are reported during this time.
+The logic for error recovery tries to skip as few tokens as possible and makes sure that the parser will accept the next token after the error.
+This significantly reduces the number of reported errors compared to Bison and other LALR parser generators.

+Textmapper supports restricting the error recovery mechanism to a given production rule.
+Once the parser passes by a `.recoveryScope` marker in a rule, the recovery becomes confined within that rule.
+The text range of any injected `error` token will start after the marker.
+The feature teaches the parser to respect structural parentheses and makes the parsing output more predictable on broken input.

+	# Input:
+	#   delay(func() {
+	#       foo)       // <- unexpected parenthesis, this whole line is reported as BrokenStatement
+	#   })
+	Block:
+		'{' .recoveryScope Statement* '}' ;

+Without `.recoveryScope`, the parser matches the offending closing parenthesis with the opening parenthesis of the delay call, completely messing up the parse tree.

 ## Abstract Syntax Tree